hippylib/tacc-containers/README.md

 docker build -t fenics-2019.1-tacc-mvapich2.3-ib .
 ```

-To upload the image of DockerHub
+To upload the image on DockerHub

 ```
 docker login